mezcala/atom-block-comment-plus/README.md

 # block-comment-plus

-The missing block comment package for Atom.
+Comment your code with block comments.

 ## Installation